bifravst/bifravst/docs/aws/ContinuousIntegration.md

 # Continuous Integration

+> _Note:_ This is an advanced topic for those who want to further develop and
+> customize Bifravst according to their needs.
+Please see the
+> [GitHub project page](https://github.com/bifravst/aws/) of Bifravst for AWS
+> which implements the process outlined here.

 Every change to the project is tested against an AWS account, all necessary resources are set-up using CDK (this ensures that the definitions actually work) in a separate AWS account, and then a BDD test-suite of end-to-end tests written